Alisha98A/Love-Children-Foundation/README.md

 Project button from 768px and above has an absolute positioning, line 661.
 Therefore, it moves when screen gets bigger

 SOLVING:
 Video section, had trouble with positioning of elements.
 Tried different methods but finally solved it by having 2 divs, 1 for header and text and one for video and button.
+Also removed my position absolute from iframe because it blocked so my button could'nt move.
+By removing it, I could position my button where I wanted again.
+I got help from tutoring team on this one.

 credits:
 I was stuck on video section.
 Elements didn't move.
 With help from John on tutoring team, I got help to move iframe inside of video container div.
 So that I could target all three elements (video, text and button) into position:flex;.
 Before, iframe container was outside of video container div.